robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

 It was a book.

 Although it was not just any book, it was a Bible; considerable in weight and breadth.
 It was the first book to be made with movable type and so it was the first to abandon the scribal tradition where books were written by hand.
 That doesn’t mean Gutenberg’s workshop was a particularly nice place though – it would likely have been a dark, smelly[^1] and cramped room.
-Nonetheless, a true wonder was being cut, inked, illuminated into life and it’s in that place where Gutenberg invented what we now consider *bookish* objects to be.
+Nonetheless, a true wonder was being cut, inked, illuminated into life and it’s here that Gutenberg invented what we now consider *bookish* objects to be.

 <figure class='figure cell-b40--large'>
   <img src='/images/essays/futures/bible-text.jpg'/>